isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

     ON
       m1.barcode1 = m2.barcode2 )
     --
+    -- Now we call the k-means UDF.
+    --
   SELECT
     arrayn,
     barcode,
     esr1,
     egfr,
-    kMeans(esr1,
-      egfr) AS cluster
+    kMeans(esr1, egfr) AS cluster
   FROM
     arrayTable
     --
     -- save the resulting table to a personal dataset

 We need to save the above results to an intermediate table.
 I would recommend making yourself a dataset just for this purpose.
-The results from the above query put everything in one row of arrays.
-It's a little tricky to unpack the arrays into rows.
-That's what we'll do next.
+The results from the above query is *one* row of arrays.
+It's a little tricky to unpack the arrays into rows, which is what we'll do next.

 .. code-block:: sql

   --
-  -- then we unpack the arrays
+  -- Unpacking the arrays is tricky because, you're not -- guaranteed that each array will have the same index, -- unless specified.
   --

   With
   resultTable AS
   (select * from `isb-cgc-02-0001.Daves_working_area.kmeans_genes`)

   SELECT
     index row_idx,